IVSoftware/data-template-binding-to-group-parent/readme.md

 ***
 **XAML**

-The XAML is straightforware thanks to the addition of a `Parent` property to the `AthleteModel`.
+The XAML is straightforward thanks to the addition of a `Parent` property to the `AthleteModel`.

     <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"
                  xmlns:x="http://schemas.microsoft.com/winfx/2009/xaml"